top of page

 Activities

-Approximately 4 bonspiels are held annually to support fundraising and provide recreational and social activities for both members of the community and of the Club.
+Five bonspiels are held annually to support fundraising and provide recreational and social activities for both members of the community and of the Club.

 Several other social activities for members are hosted throughout the season including a Christmas banquet and a league “wind-up” banquet.